Topological mass generation in gapless systems: Topological mass generation in gapped systems

 \subsubsection{Axion electrodynamics in $(1+1)$ dimensions}

-The final example is the axion electrodynamics in $(1+1)$ dimensions.
+The final example is an axion-photon system in $(1+1)$ dimensions, which we will call the axion electrodynamics in $(1+1)$ dimensions in this paper.
+The higher-form symmetries in this system were studied in the context of its fermionic version, the charge-$k$ Schwinger model, in Refs.~\cite{Anber:2018jdf,Armoni:2018bga} (see also Ref.~\cite{Misumi:2019dwq}).
 In $(1+1)$ dimensions, a massless photon has no on-shell dynamical degrees of freedom.
 However, the photon can have a dynamical degree of freedom if it becomes massive, e.g., by a topological coupling with a scalar field~\cite{Witten:1978bc,Aurilia:1980jz}.

 We introduce the following action: